MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

     - User can configure the index, error document as well as configure the conditional routing of on object name
     - The bucket must have the same name as your domain or subdomain
       - For example, if you want to use the subdomain `portal.tutorialsdojo.com`, the name of the bucket must be `portal.tutorialsdojo.com`.
-  - **DataSync**
-  	- moves large amounts of data
-  	- good for S3 (including Glacier and Glacier Deep Archive), EFS, FSx
-  	- used with NFS- and SMB-compatible file systems
-  	- replication can be done hourly, daily, or weekly
-  	- install the DataSync agent to start the replication
-  	- can be used to replicate EFS to EFS
-  	- for speed, data verification can be disabled during transfer and can be enabled post transfer for data integrity
   - Deletion
     - S3 allows deletion of a single object or multiple objects (max 1000) in a single call
     - For deleting Versioned buckets, if an object key is provided, S3 inserts a delete marker and the previous current object become non current object